What are the Cruz Software Deployment Architecture and Options

 The Db server is can be the embedded Mysql or the Customers Oracle Db.
 Both are sized and scale with CPU, mem and Disk resource allocation.
 Both options support HA and Geo-location of the replication Db's.
 The replication and HA functions are features native to each respective vendor's implementation.

 Load balancers are not part of the Cruz Software.
-These are generally any device that can provide a proxy function were user are pointed to an active Cruz web server.
+These are generally any device that can provide a proxy function were users are pointed to an active Cruz web server.
 For example if there is are 5 web servers, each has their own IP address or DNS name.
 Without a load balancer a user can enter any one of the 5 ip addresses in web browser to access Cruz.
 But, what if that server is down?
-In order to provide seamless access, the load balancer is 1 IP /url user can go to and the load balancer will then redirect the user to an "up" web server.
+In order to provide seamless access, the load balancer is 1 IP /url a user can go to and the load balancer will then redirect the user to an "up" web server.
 This ensures reliable access to Cruz despite a failure on of a web server.

 Minimum HA deployment